-- SFHA: Identify and support existing resources for resident engagement that are effective and sustainable.
-Establish partnerships with Developers, the City and Community Partners to communicate and engage with residents. - MOHCD: MOHCD coordinates the real estate transition from SFHA to developer team and will be a project lender.
+SFHA: Identify and support existing resources for resident engagement that are effective and sustainable.
+Establish partnerships with Developers, the City and Community a project lender.
 MOHCD will also coordinate the resident services model and its implementation at each site.
-Lastly MOHCD is leading the creation of clear and consistent dialogue, documentation and communication about RAD between all partners and residents. - Development Teams: Developer teams will implement the rehabilitation programs and own the buildings as well as provide consistent and effective property management including investment in the on-site services model.
-They are committed to support resident involvement in all phases of the conversion and implementation.
+Lastly MOHCD is leading the creation of clear and consistent dialogue, documentation and communication about RAD between all partners and residents.